ENTREP 3050 - ECIC Study Tour

 General Course Information

-Course Code ENTREP 3050 Course ECIC Study Tour Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 80 hours Available for Study Abroad and Exchange N Assumed Knowledge 1 Semester of successful undergraduate study Course Description This course is an intensive overseas study tour, with up to 80 contact hours expected.
-The Study Tour will involve visiting an overseas location for approximately two weeks, and will involve academic seminars, group work, industry and government visits and cultural activities.
-This course is focussed on Entrepreneurship (the Entrepreneurship Experience).
-Students will learn to understand what entrepreneurship is all about, particularly in a foreign environment.
-The course will be relevant to students no matter whether they wish to start up their own business, work for a small entrepreneurial firm or for a larger corporation where there is always a need to find new markets and commercialise new products.
-The entrepreneurial process is important to not-for-profit organisations, government, and, of course, commercial ventures.
+Course Code ENTREP 3050 Course ECIC Study Tour Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 80 hours Available for Study Abroad and Exchange Y Assumed Knowledge 1 Semester of successful undergraduate study Course Description Fancy the backdrop of Europe to engage in your studies?
+Does the sound of a South African wildlife park as a classroom intrigue you?
+These are potentially 2 options to choose from in undertaking an intensive overseas study tour.
+The study tour focuses on the Entrepreneurship Experience and comprises visiting an overseas location for approximately two weeks (80 contact hours), involving academic seminars, group work, industry/government visits and cultural activities.
+You will learn to understand what entrepreneurship is all about, particularly in a foreign environment.
+The course is relevant to students who anticipate starting their own business, working for a small entrepreneurial firm or for a larger corporation where there is continual need to find new markets and commercialise new products.
+The entrepreneurial process is equally important to not-for-profit organisations, government, and, of course, commercial ventures.
+Mobility during your study program provides many benefits, key examples of which are the ability to challenge yourself, build new networks, enhance future job prospects, learn about a new culture, gain independence and build confidence, or simply to escape the typical routine of studies.
+For more information on available Study Tours, go to: https://www.adelaide.edu.au/study-overseas/experiences/study-tours

 Personal Link: http://www.adelaide.edu.au/directory/wendy.lindsay